janflyborg/gobuildall/README.md

 `$ gobuildall directory_a directory_b`

-It will build every package and test in directory_a and directory_b.
+It will build every package and test in directory_a and directory_b in parallel.

 Install with `go get -u github.com/janflyborg/gobuildall` and add it as a shortcut to your IDE of choice.